claryfray/ao3-scraper/README.md

 - comments_count
 - bookmarks_count)

+Number of pages and sorting method is optional - will default to all search results, and sort by date last updated if not specified.

 For fandom/primary tag please use a valid AO3 tag for best results.

 Note that there's a 5 second delay for each page that you access to comply with AO3 guidelines.

 The results will automatically be saved to `results.csv`

+The title, author, fandoms, content rating, relationship type, content warnings, work status, date updated, relationship tags, character tags, freeform tags, summary, language, word count, chapters, comments, kudos, bookmarks and hits will be saved.

 For example, run `python3 get-fics.py 3 Glee kudos_count` to get the first 3 pages of fics in the Glee fandom, sorted by kudos.